needle-tools/ar-simulation/Readme.md

 <sup id="table-sup-2">2</sup> HDRP is not supported by Unity on iOS/Android currently.
 <sup id="table-sup-3">3</sup> "Support" here means: ARSimulation does not affect your builds, it is purely for Editor simulation.
 <sup id="table-sup-4">4</sup> We haven't done as extensive testing as with the others yet.
 Making Desktop builds with ARSimulation is very useful for testing multiplayer scenarios without the need to deploy to multiple mobile devices.
+<sup id="table-sup-5">5</sup> There is a known bug in XR Plugin Management 3.2.13 and earlier.
+Please use to 3.2.15 or newer.

 ![AR Simulation running in Device Simulator](../../wiki/images/device-simulator.gif)
 *ARSimulation running in Device Simulator.*